mahirst/species_maps/README.md

 # species_maps
-A short and sweet R tutorial for using IUCN-based species range data to create maps using R
+A short and sweet R tutorial for using IUCN-based species range .shp files to create maps in R